If you're having difficulty paying a bill, don't ignore it.

 The ADR provider will look at your arguments, and your provider's, and come to a decision they think is fair.

 There are two ADR schemes, Communications and Internet Services Adjudication Scheme (CISAS) and Ombudsman Services: Communications, and all service providers must belong to one of these schemes.
 Your phone company will tell you which scheme it belongs to, or you can use our ADR checker.

-Although a communications provider is entitled to pursue customers for money which they believe is owed, we would expect them to take account of the fact that a bill is being disputed and allow you time to resolve your dispute.
+Communications firms have a right to chase money they believe is owed to them.
+However, we would expect them to allow you time to resolve your dispute.
 It's also important you follow your phone company's complaints procedure.

-If you feel that you have been mistreated or harassed, either by a telecoms company to which you owe money or by a debt collection agency, you can complain about the way you've been treated.
+If you feel that you have been mistreated or harassed, either by a telecoms company or by a debt collection agency, complain about the way you've been treated.

-You should first write to the telecoms company or debt collection agency setting out your complaint.
-You can also complain to the organisation that you owe money to.
+Write to the telecoms company or debt collection agency explaining your complaint.

 You can also complain to the debt collection agency trade association, the Credit Services Association, if the company is a member.